Larry Barbiere

-Lawrence Edward "Larry" Barbiere (born March 6, 1951) is an American former competition swimmer, who competed for Indiana University and represented the United States in the 1968 Olympics in the 100-meter backstroke.
+Lawrence Edward Barbiere (born March 6, 1951) is an American former competition swimmer, who competed for Indiana University and represented the United States in the 1968 Olympics in the 100-meter backstroke.

 Early life and swimming

 Barbiere was born in Dayton, Ohio on March 6, 1951.
 In 1960 at the age of 9, he began commuting to Philadelphia's Vesper Boat Club, and later attended Medford, New Jersey's Lenape High School.
 At the Vespar Club, he trained and competed for Head Coach Mary Freeman, who founded the Vespar Boat Club swim team in 1955, and remained a coach through her retirement in 1968.
 A Hall of Fame recipient, Freeman also coached for the University of Pennsylvania.
 After the 1968 Olympics, Barbiere's family moved to Baltimore, where he spent his Senior year at Calvert Hall Prep, a boy's Catholic College Prep school in Towson, Maryland, where he graduated in 1969.
 In his Senior year at Calvert Prep, he was a Swimming Champion in the American Scholastic Swimming Association, and was made a member of the All America National Interscholastic Team.

 At the AAU Middle Atlantic Swimming Championships, he won both events and set meet record times of 54.5 in the 100 backstroke, a 4:23.0 in the 400 Individual Medley.